mwydmuch/xCOLUMNs/README.md

 ### Optimization of prediction for a given test set using Block Coordinate Ascent/Descent (BCA/BCD)

-The method aims to optimize the prediction for a given test set using the block coordinate ascent/descent algorithm.
+The method aims to optimize the prediction for a given metrics and test set using the block coordinate ascent/descent algorithm.

 The method was first introduced and described in the paper:
 > [Erik Schultheis, Marek Wydmuch, Wojciech Kotłowski, Rohit Babbar, Krzysztof Dembczyński.
 Generalized test utilities for long-tail performance in extreme multi-label classification.
 NeurIPS 2023.](https://arxiv.org/abs/2311.05081)

-### Finding optimal population classifier via Frank-Wolfe (FW)
+### Finding optimal population classifier using Frank-Wolfe (FW)

+The method finds the optimal population classifier for given metric using the Frank-Wolfe optimization algorithm on the provided training set.

 The method was first introduced and described in the paper:
 > [Erik Schultheis, Wojciech Kotłowski, Marek Wydmuch, Rohit Babbar, Strom Borman, Krzysztof Dembczyński.
 Consistent algorithms for multi-label classification with macro-at-k metrics.
 ICLR 2024.](https://arxiv.org/abs/2401.16594)